nastacio/nastacio.github.io/naming-reality/README.md

 Loop controls require naming index variables or enumerated elements.
 Those naming decisions are largely derivative and inconsequential.
 For example, when it comes to index variables, the default decision often follows the [historical pattern](https://news.ycombinator.com/item?id=1971507) of single-character names like “**i**,” “**j**,” and “**k**.”

 ![](images/Naming-figure-cart-total.png "Two different developers with similar training and confronted with the same abstract definition of a simple task may arrive at solutions that look very similar.
 That agreement may dissipate when the same developers deal with higher-level abstractions.")

-Two different developers with similar training and confronted with the same abstract definition of a simple task may arrive at solutions that look very similar.
-That agreement may dissipate when the same developers deal with higher-level abstractions.

 Move past loop controls, and we are dealing with naming entities with a higher semantic purpose.
 At that point, we are probably trying to make the names fit within the purpose of the function containing the variables.